Online Optimization Algorithms in Repeated Price Competition: Equilibrium Learning and Algorithmic Collusion: Proofs

 \begin{proof} We say that the empirical frequency $P_{i, t-1}(\Acal^k) $ is sufficiently large if

 where $\delta$ is the competition constant of the game and $\Delta u$ is the maximum absolute utility difference between any two actions of player $i$ for any opponent profile $a_{-i}$.
 Let $a' \in \Acal^{k+1}_i$ be an action which increases player $i$'s utility by at least $\delta$ compared to playing action $a \not\in \Acal^{k+1}_i$ if opponents play a mixed strategy with support on $\Acal^k_{-i}$.
-Consider the counterfactual advantage of action $a'$ over $a$:
+Consider the counterfactual advantage of action $a'$ over $a$, which we can compute based on the actions given in $h$:

 The third line interprets the sum over all times for which the opponents play $a_{-i} \in \Acal^k_{-i}$ as an expectation over a joint action distribution $x_{-i} \in \Delta(\Acal^{k}_{-i})$ with support on $\Acal^k_{-i}$.
 We choose $a' \in \Acal^{k+1}_i$ such that it performs better than $a$ by a margin of at least $\delta$.
 For $a \not \in \Acal^{k+1}_i$, this action exists for any such mixed strategy, according to Equation \eqref{eq:irrational-actions}.
-The last line implies that the probability $\prob_{i, t}(a)$ that the mean-based algorithm chooses actions $a \not\in \Acal^{k+1}_i$ is small ($\leq \gamma_t$). \end{proof}
+The last line implies that the probability $\prob_{i, t}(a \mid h)$ that the mean-based algorithm chooses actions $a \not\in \Acal^{k+1}_i$ is small ($\leq \gamma_t$). \end{proof}